Who was Joke-()-phine?

 Mired in me-me-me narcissism, blinkered by the distrust in my own family and prattling on about it, I could not break out of the prison of my wants, awake from my slumbers, and submit to the healing available by opening up to the very social body politic that the name-dropping professor so keenly desired to offer me.
 I lacked imagination.

 Keep still moving images alone in the dark

 The professor’s daughter said she was disturbed by the closeness between me and her father.
-Sexually precocious, maybe she had seen it all before – a knowledge, (other than carnal, I’ll never know), belied by her hippie-chick ease and aloofness.
-But it may have explained why she so often rolled her eyes so often at me and my desire for her.
+She had a hippie-chick ease and balletic, sari-draped legs and a tantalising aloofness but, along with her sexual precociousness, and sly jokes about dad being a “Professor of Lubricology”, maybe that belied a deeper knowledge.
+Perhaps it explained why she so often rolled her eyes at me and my desire for her.

 Maybe she had more imagination.

 I met the Dubliner some time later – she was kind to this middle class dweeb and introduced me, with an air of both contentment and pity, to the new-found love of her life.

 Unrepentantly retrograde as ever, she’d found a six-foot builder.
 By the looks of him—I imagined—he was a man’s man.
 He’d be steady, loyal and uncomplicated – and the business in the bedroom.